 3. Notes to the financial statement if applicable.

-F. A person shall make an application for a license or for a renewal of a license in writing on the forms, in the manner and accompanied by the information prescribed by the superintendent.
-The superintendent may require additional information on the experience, background, honesty, truthfulness, integrity and competency of the applicant and any responsible individual designated by the applicant.
-If the applicant is a person other than a natural person, the superintendent may require information as to the honesty, truthfulness, integrity and competency of any officer, director, shareholder or other interested party of the association, corporation or group.
+F. A person shall apply for a license or for a renewal of a license in writing on the forms, in the manner and accompanied by the information prescribed by the deputy director.
+The deputy director may require additional information on the experience, background and competency of the applicant and any responsible individual designated by the applicant.
+If the applicant is a person other than a natural person, the deputy director may require information as to the competency of any officer, director, shareholder or other interested party of the association, corporation or group.

 G. The nonrefundable application fee and annual renewal fee are as prescribed in section 6-126.
 The nonrefundable application fee shall accompany each application for an original license only.
-The superintendent shall deposit, pursuant to sections 35-146 and 35-147, the monies in the state general fund.
+The deputy director shall deposit, pursuant to sections 35-146 and 35-147, the monies in the state general fund.

-H. If a licensee is a person other than a natural person, the license issued to it entitles all officers, directors, members, partners, trustees and employees of the licensed corporation, partnership, association or trust to engage in the mortgage business if one officer, director, member, partner, employee or trustee of the person is designated in the license as the individual responsible for the person under this article.
+H. If a licensee is a person other than a natural person, the license issued to it entitles all officers, directors, members, partners, trustees and employees of the licensed corporation, partnership, association or trust to engage in the mortgage business if one officer, director, member, partner, employee or trustee of the person or an employee of an affiliated entity or the parent company of the licensee is designated in the license as the individual responsible for the person under this article.
 If a licensee is a natural person, the license entitles all employees of the licensee to engage in the mortgage business.
-If the natural person is not a resident of this state, an employee of the licensee shall be designated in the license as the individual responsible for the licensee under the provisions of this article.
+If the natural person is not a resident of this state, an employee of the licensee shall be designated in the license as the individual responsible for the licensee under this article.
 For the purposes of this subsection, an employee does not include an independent contractor.
-A responsible individual shall be a resident of this state, shall be in active management of the activities of the licensee governed by this article and shall meet the qualifications set forth in subsection C or D of this section for a licensee.
+The responsible individual shall be a resident of this state unless the director grants an exemption pursuant to section 6-902.01, shall be in active management of the activities of the licensee governed by this article and shall meet the qualifications set forth in subsection C or D of this section for a licensee.

-I. A licensee shall notify the superintendent that its responsible individual will cease to be in active management of the activities of the licensee within ten days of learning that fact.
-The licensee has ninety days after the notification is received by the superintendent within which to replace the responsible individual with a qualified replacement and to so notify the superintendent.
-If the license is not placed under active management of a qualified responsible individual and if notice is not given to the superintendent within the ninety day period, the license of the licensee expires.
+I. A licensee shall notify the deputy director that its responsible individual will cease to be in active management of the activities of the licensee within ten days after learning that fact.
+The licensee has ninety days after the notification is received by the deputy director within which to replace the responsible individual with a qualified replacement and to so notify the deputy director.
+If the license is not placed under active management of a qualified responsible individual and if notice is not given to the deputy director within the ninety-day period, the license of the licensee expires.

-K. The bond required by this section shall be ten thousand dollars for licensees whose investors are limited solely to institutional investors, and fifteen thousand dollars for licensees whose investors include any noninstitutional investors.
+K. The bond required by this section is $10,000 for licensees whose investors are limited solely to institutional investors and $15,000 for licensees whose investors include any noninstitutional investors.

 L. For the purposes of subsection K of this section:

-2. "Investor" means any person who directly or indirectly provides to a mortgage broker funds that are, or are intended to be, used in the making of a loan, and any person who purchases a loan, or any interest therein, from a mortgage broker or in a transaction that has been directly or indirectly arranged or negotiated by a mortgage broker.
+2. "Investor" means any person who directly or indirectly provides to a mortgage broker funds that are, or are intended to be, used in making a loan and any person who purchases a loan or any interest in a loan from a mortgage broker or in a transaction that has been directly or indirectly arranged or negotiated by a mortgage broker.

-M. Notwithstanding section 35-155, in lieu of the bond described in this section, an applicant for a license or a licensee may deposit with the superintendent a deposit in the form of cash or alternatives to cash in the same amount as the bond required under subsection J of this section.
-The superintendent may accept any of the following as an alternative to cash:
+M. Notwithstanding section 35-155, in lieu of the bond described in this section, an applicant for a license or a licensee may deposit with the deputy director a deposit in the form of cash or alternatives to cash in the same amount as the bond required under subsection J of this section.
+The deputy director may accept any of the following as an alternative to cash:

 1. Certificates of deposits or investment certificates that are payable or assigned to the state treasurer, issued by banks or savings banks doing business in this state and fully insured by the federal deposit insurance corporation or any successor institution.